 Name Address Description Access Updated UM Read Protection Flag A99.00 Indicates whether the entire user program in the PLC is read-protected.
-Read-only OFF: UM not read-protected.
+OFF: UM not read-protected.
 ON: UM read-protected.
-Task Read Protection Flag A99.01 Indicates whether read protection is set for individual tasks.
-Read-only OFF: Tasks not read-protected.
+Read-only Task Read Protection Flag A99.01 Indicates whether read protection is set for individual tasks.
+OFF: Tasks not read-protected.
 ON: Tasks read-protected.
-Program Write Protection for A99.02 Indicates whether the program is write-protected.
-Read-only Read Protection OFF: Write-enabled.
+Read-only Program Write Protection for Read Protection A99.02 Indicates whether the program is write-protected.
+OFF: Write-enabled.
 ON: Write-protected.
-Enable/Disable Bit for Pro- gram Backup A99.03 Indicates whether creating a backup program file (.OBJ) is enabled or disabled.
-Read-only OFF: Enabled.
+Read-only Enable/Disable Bit for Pro- gram Backup A99.03 Indicates whether creating a backup program file (.OBJ) is enabled or disabled.
+OFF: Enabled.
 ON: Disabled.
-UM Read Protection Release Enable Flag A99.12 Indicates when UM read protection cannot be released because an incorrect password was input five times consecutively.
-Read-only OFF: Protection can be released ON: Protection cannot be released Task Read Protection Release Enable Flag A99.13 Indicates when task read protection cannot be released because an incorrect password was input five times consecutively.
-Read-only OFF: Protection can be released ON: Protection cannot be released
+Read-only